 The city’s plans for a Clean Air Zone (CAZ) were approved by the UK government in March 2019 – and were originally scheduled to be brought in in January 2020.
 However, the outbreak of the COVID-19 pandemic meant that implementation of the CAZ was delayed.
-Currently, Birmingham’s CAZ is scheduled to come into force in June 2021.
+Birmingham’s CAZ came into force on June 2021.

 In this ultimate guide to the Birmingham Clean Air Zone, we’ll look at the following: